jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

-Improvisation involves an element of novelty---some unique expression that only we could make---but that doesn't necessarily mean coming up with an entirely original composition (if there is such a thing).
+Improvisation involves an element of novelty---some unique expression that only we could make---but that doesn't necessarily mean coming up with an entirely original composition, if there even is such a thing.
 We can play parts of tunes written by others, flowing from one bit to the next on a whim, floating on a stream of consciousness,